 Hamster Princess Harriet the Invincible by Ursula Vernon (ages 6 – 9) series

-HILARIOUS remix of Sleeping Beauty.
-In this (much better) retelling, the princess realizes she can’t die until she’s 18 so therefore, she must be INVINCIBLE!!
+What a HILARIOUS remix of Sleeping Beauty.
+In this awesome retelling, the princess realizes she can’t die until she’s 12 so therefore, she must be INVINCIBLE!!
 (All of the books in this series are laugh-out-loud funny.)
 Guess what she does because of her invincibility?
 Everything dangerous, of course.
 Until her 12th birthday arrives… LOVE this series.

 Captain Awesome by Stan Kirby (ages 6 – 9) series